We use our proprietary methodology to produce these rankings. Learn more →

 Athens, Georgia

-Designed to prepare students for careers in human resources, organizational development, personnel psychology and management consulting, the organizational psychology degree provides students with the skills and knowledge necessary to excel in the field of organizational psychology.
+Designed to prepare students for careers in human resources, organizational development, personnel psychology and management consulting, the industrial organizational psychology degree provides students with the skills and knowledge necessary to excel in this specialized field of psychology.

 The program focuses on the practical application of principles to solve real-world problems in organizations.
-It covers topics such as job analysis organization development, employee selection and assessment, training and development, and organizational development.
+It covers topics such as organization development, employee selection and assessment, training and development, and organizational development.

 Organizational psychology students can complete the 36-credit-hours program on a full-time or part-time basis.